pezzolabs/pezzo/README.md

 # Contributing

 We welcome contributions from the community!
 Please feel free to submit pull requests or create issues for bugs or feature suggestions.

+If you want to contribute but not sure how, join our [Discord](https://discord.gg/h5nBW5ySqQ) and we'll be happy to help you out!

+Please check out [CONTRIBUTING.md](CONTRIBUTING.md) before contributing.

 # Alpha Disclaimer